EvanWashkow/arch-scripts/README.md

 # Arch Scripts

-Installation scripts for Arch Linux
+These installation scripts setup a new Arch Linux install.

-## General execution order
+## Execute, in order

-### As Root...

-1. After first install...
+### After first install...

 1. `arch-chroot` into the machine.
 2. `sudo pacman -Sy`
 3. `sudo pacman -S git`
 4. Clone this repo to the `/root` directory.
 5. Run Distribution-specific scripts (`Distribution`).
     * This will provide a baseline for the later scripts.
-    6. Install System (`System/InstallSystem.sh`).
+6. `System/InstallSystem.sh`
 7. Install audio drivers.
 Choose one:
     * `Audio/InstallPulseAudio.sh`
     * `Audio/InstallPipewire.sh`
 8. Install graphics drivers.
     * `Graphics/InstallIntel.sh` - supports cards >= 2014.
     * `Graphics/InstallNvidia.sh`
     * `Graphics/InstallNvidiaPrime.sh` - adds the official `prime-run` command.
 9. Delete this repo from the `/root` directory.
-2. Reboot.
+10. Reboot.

 ### As User...